 These factors are not the only things affecting oyster survival.
 Other pressures include overharvesting (which leads to habitat loss, since oyster reefs serve as critical habitat) and, as we are learning now, climate change.
 The focus of ABSI is to determine the suite of pressures that led to decline and to develop methods for restoration and management that will result in a more resilient and sustainable ecosystem.

 This research was recently enhanced by the acquisition of a new research vessel (pictured above), donated to FSUCML by Yamaha Rightwaters and Skeeter Boats.
 Yamaha Rightwaters, launched on World Oceans Day 2019, champions marine stewardship in many forms.
 They were drawn to FSUCML and the Apalachicola Bay System Initiative by its focus on ecosystem recovery and have proven to be excellent partners.

 Learn more about ABSI by exploring the research components below.

-Currently under-going construction, this bridge hatchery is the first of two experimental hatcheries that will support major research opportunities of the Apalachicola Bay System Initiative.
-It will contain space for keeping brood stock before they are conditioned for spawning, as well as hold tanks for rearing larvae to stages critical for laboratory and field experiments.
+The bridge hatchery is ready for occupancy with plans for the second research hatchery gearing up.
+These buildings support major research objectives of the Apalachicola Bay System Initiative.
+The bridge hatchery will house tanks for rearing larvae to stages critical for laboratory and field experiments.

 Ecosystem recovery is limited by nature’s ability to rebuild.
 Depending on the system, it may take decades.
 While oysters grow quickly, the massive reefs that they form that support lucrative fisheries & protect our shorelines develop slowly.